Evfidiw/Evfidiw/README.md

 - 👋 Hi, I’m @Evfidiw
-- 👀 I’m interested in ML/DL/nlp
+- 👀 Looking for master or PHD
 - 📫 How to reach me evfxie@gmail.com

 <!---